bSlope8348/cs50_final_project/README.md

 ### File Descriptions:

 #### Source Code:
 -	**main.lua**: Main program that runs combination of all source code and libraries.
 Contains the main love.load(), love.update(dt), and love.draw() functions.
-Also, contains the save/load, keypressed, and other various funcions. love.load() loads all the necessary libraries and variables. love.update(dt) runs every frame. love.draw() tells what to be drawn on the screen.
+Also, it contains the save/load, keypressed, and other various funcions. love.load() loads all the necessary libraries and variables. love.update(dt) runs every frame. love.draw() tells what to be drawn on the screen.
 This also contains the code for the level layout and handling the SQLite3 database calls via the sqlite3.lua library.
 -	**conf.lua**: Contains all the variables for how the game runs and for lua/love.
 -	**entity.lua**: Uses the classic.lua library for object oriented functions and is the base class for all other objects.
 This code also handles the collision between all objects based on position and weight.
 -	**box.lua, coin.lua, exit.lua, floor.lua, player.lua, thruFloor.lua, wall.lua**: These are all extensions of entity.lua.
 They are called in main.lua to create various objects for the level.
 -	**name.lua**: This takes user input to store the players name via the InputField.lua library.
 -	**pause.lua**: The pause screen that handles all the menu actions.
-This includes linking to save/load and pulling the database to show top scorces.
+This includes linking to save/load and pulling the database to show top scores.
 -	**scoreBox.lua**: Used to create a timing score for the user to see.

 #### Main Libraries: